- Career Development Services

 The Suzanne Vitale Clinical Education Complex (CEC) houses the Communication Disorders Clinic, the Renshaw Early Childhood Center, the Family Resource Program, and the Kelly Autism Program.
 The CEC provides applied research opportunities for both graduate and undergraduate students and valuable services to the community at large.
 This complex is a comprehensive clinical setting for education and health and human services professionals.
 The CEC builds upon a strong tradition at Western Kentucky University to meet community needs, fill service delivery gaps, provide opportunities for applied research, and enrich both undergraduate and graduate students’ educational experiences through an interdisciplinary teaching approach.

 The Department of Library Special Collections, located in the Kentucky Building, houses a wealth of primary research material in various formats including rare books, newspapers, sheet music, and photographs, as well as non-print items including motion picture films, audio recordings, university records and memorabilia.
-Most, but not all, of these study and research collections relate to Kentucky history and life.
-These materials are non-circulating and must be used in the building; however many examples from the collection are now available online at www.wku.edu/library, then clicking Special Collections or using the One-Search Library Catalog.
+Much of this research collection relates to Kentucky history and life.
+These materials are non-circulating and must be used in the building; however, many examples from the collection are now available online.

 Downing Student Union, Ground Floor

 The WKU Store has been owned and operated by Western Kentucky University since 1923.
-All purchases made at the store help support WKU students, faculty, and staff.
-The WKU Store provides the largest in-town selection of used and rental textbooks—including custom texts and digital formats.
-A textbook reservation program is available for fall and spring semesters, and students can bill textbooks and supplies to their university account at the beginning of each fall and spring term.
+The store provides a large selection of WKU merchandise and the largest in-town selection of used and rental textbooks—including custom texts and digital formats.
+Textbook reservation is available for fall and spring semesters.
+Students are able to bill textbooks and supplies to their university account at the beginning of each term.
 The WKU Store is an Apple authorized seller featuring MacBooks, iMacs, iPads and accessories, as well as Dell, Acer and other brands.
-A large selection of WKU apparel and merchandise is also available.